-Accidental Damage and Protection Coverage will be purchased through the school for \$30.00 (non-refundable) per year by the parent/guardian.
+The usage fee is \$30.00 (non-refundable) per year by the parent/guardian.
 This fee does not cover loss or damage due to negligence.
-The Accidental Damage Fee/Usage fee will not cover damage if the Device is not properly stored within the district provided case while not in use.
 The fee does cover the use of the device for the school year and provides coverage for one accidental screen breakage.
 Negligent screen breakage will be the financial responsibility of the parent.
+The usage fee will not cover damage if the Device is not properly stored within the district provided case while not in use.